spectrocloud/librarium/docs/docs-content/clusters/pcg/manage-pcg/registry-override.md

    touch registry-secret.yaml
    ```

 3. Open the **registry-secret.yaml** file and copy the placeholder configuration below.
-Check the table below for a
-   description of each parameter.

    ```yaml
     ---